ddl-wasanthag/domino-model-monitoring/README.md

 The following shows the examples of using the DMM API to configure model monitoring for external Models.

-  #### Create DMM data source
+  #### Create a DMM Data source

-  This data source contains all the training, prediction and ground trutch data for external model.
+  This data source contains all the training, prediction and ground truth data for external model.

   ```
   curl --location --request PUT 'https://prod-field.cs.domino.tech/model-monitor/v2/api/datasource' \